Almighty cleanup: St. Peter's in Rome gets coronavirus scrub-down

 It is still not clear when the basilica will be re-opened for tourists.

-Additional reporting by Antonio Denti and Emily Roe; Editing by Mike Colett-White
+Additional reporting by Antonio Denti and Emily Roe; Editing by Mike Collett-White